USRSE/usrse.github.io/_events/2022/2022-10-escience.md

 combination of skills to combine expertise in software development with a deep understanding of the scientific field for which software is being written.

-This workshop will present RSE contributions to scientific research through a series of talks that explore scientific project needs, how access to RSEs made the project successful, and how this work can be applied to future scientific research efforts.
+This half-day workshop will present RSE contributions to scientific research through a series of talks that explore scientific project needs, how access to RSEs made the project successful, and how this work can be applied to future scientific research efforts.
 The workshop will be of interest to existing